 If you’re freezing them, you might want to wrap them individually in foil or plastic wrap so they last a little longer.

-I hope you love these cheesy sun-dried tomato granola bars as much as we do!
+I hope you love these cheesy sun-dried tomato granola bars as much as we do. 🙂 And here are more healthy granola bar recipes to try!

 Here’s the full recipe – let me know how you like it by commenting on this post or by tagging me @fANNEtasticfood on social media.